spita90/github-stargazers/README.md

 ##### Then, to develop:

 Run `yarn web` to run the App in the browser.<br/>
-Run `yarn android` to run the App in an Android emulator (Android SDK and Android Studio needed) or on a real debug device.<br/>
+Run `yarn android` to run the App in an Android emulator (Android SDK and Android Studio needed) or on a real debug device (turn on developer settings and USB debug).<br/>
 Run `yarn ios` to run the App in an iOS simulator (Apple computer with XCode needed).<br/>
 Run `yarn test` to run the included Jest test suite.